learn-co-curriculum/files-and-filetypes-readme/README.md

 a BMW.
 Our `groceries` did not suddenly become music because we changed the extension.

-Some operating systems, like MacOSX _hide_ the file extension.
+Some operating systems, like MacOSX _hide_ the file extension by default.
 They reckon that most users "no longer care about it."
-This is a good idea.
 Since we're developers, though, we will frequently dig below the "end-user" layer.
-When in a terminal, we will see extensions.
+When in a terminal, we will see full file names - including extensions.

 Here's a table to help train your instincts in seeing text- files versus
 binary-files: